MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-protection.md

     - **Remove Protection**: Select this option to remove protection if it is configured for a document or email.
 Then go to step 11.

         Note that users must have permissions to remove Rights Management protection to apply a label that has this option.
-This option requires users to have the **Export** or **Full Control** [usage right](../deploy-use/configure-usage-rights.md), or be the Rights Management owner (which automatically grants the Full Control usage right), or be a [super user for Azure Rights Management](../deploy-use/configure-super-users.md).
+This option requires users to have the **Export** or **Full Control** [usage right](../deploy-use/configure-usage-rights.md).
+Or, they must be the Rights Management owner (which automatically grants the Full Control usage right), or be a [super user for Azure Rights Management](../deploy-use/configure-super-users.md).
 The default Azure Rights Management templates do not include the usage rights that lets users remove protection.

         If users do not have permissions to remove Rights Management protection and select a label that is configured with this **Remove Protection** option, they see the following message: **Azure Information Protection cannot apply this label.
 If this problem persists, contact your administrator.**